Memo esto, be mindful of. . .

 Whatever is said in Latin sounds profound.

-For people whose old schools or universities have Latin mottos, somehow using this ancient language adds weight or "gravitas" to the saying which is supposed to continue to provide moral guidance even long after they have left their institution of learning.
+For people whose old schools or universities have Latin mottos, quoting the ancient sayings adds weight or ‘gravitas’ to any conversation.
+The sayings provide moral guidance long after the students have graduated and left their institution of learning.

 Who would disagree with Cicero, the intrepid Roman statesman and orator who said: